Semantic Convention for event attributes

 example, some domains could have well-defined schema for their events based on

 When recording events from an existing system as OpenTelemetry Events, it is possible that the existing system does not have the equivalent of a name or requires multiple fields to identify the structure of the events.
 In such cases, OpenTelemetry recommends using a combination of one or more fields as the name such that the name identifies the event structurally.
-It is also recommended that the event names have low-cardinality, so care must be taken to not use fields that identify the instance of the Event and not the class of Events.
+It is also recommended that the event names have low-cardinality, so care must be taken to use fields that identify the class of Events but not the instance of the Event.

 |string||The name identifies the event.||Required|